ivre/ivre/doc/TESTS.md

 `.pcap`, and the Nmap XML result files must have the extension `.xml`).

-Then, run `./run`.
+Then, run `python ./tests.py` (optionally replace `python` by the alternative interpreter you want to use, e.g., `python3`; note that [coverage.py](#Dependencies) must be installed for this interpreter).
 The first run will create a `samples/results` file with the expected values for some results.
-The runs after will use those values to check if something has been broken.
+The next runs will use those values to check if something has been broken.

 For this reason, it is important to: